 The Quest for King Arthur… and Captain Britain!

 But it was Roy Thomas who realised his potential as a hero figure and, with artist Howard Purcell, gave him a new identity in Marvel Super-Heroes #17 (1968, above middle).
-From there he became a regular guest star and finally an Avenger.
+It took a while, but obviously Roy liked him too because from there he eventually became a regular guest star and finally an Avenger.